 SRWD bit: The Status Register Write Disable (SRWD) bit operates in conjunction with the Write Protection (WP#) signal to provide a Hardware Protection Mode.
 When the SRWD is set to "0", the Status Register is not write-protected.
-When the SRWD is set to "1" and the WP# is pulled low (V{IL}), the bits of Status Register (SRWD, QE, BP3, BP2, BP1, BP0) become read-only, and a WRSR instruction will be ignored.
-If the SRWD is set to "1" and WP# is pulled high (V{IH}), the Status Register can be changed by a WRSR instruction.
+When the SRWD is set to "1" and the WP# is pulled low (VL), the bits of Status Register (SRWD, QE, BP3, BP2, BP1, BP0) become read-only, and a WRSR instruction will be ignored.
+If the SRWD is set to "1" and WP# is pulled high (VIH), the Status Register can be changed by a WRSR instruction.

-QE bit: The Quad Enable (QE) that allows quad operation.
+QE bit: The Quad Enable (QE) is a non-volatile bit in the Status Register that allows quad operation.
 When the QE bit is set to "0", the pin WP# and HOLD#/RESET# are enabled.
 When the QE bit is set to "1", the IO2 and IO3 pins are enabled.